 In September 2013, we commenced enrollment of the BESTFIT study, a randomized, double-blind, placebo-controlled Phase 2b clinical trial of Tonmya in FM.
 We reported preliminary top-line results from the BESTFIT study in September 2014.
 In the BESTFIT study, 205 patients with FM were randomized at 17 U.S. centers to treatment with either Tonmya or placebo sublingual tablets at bedtime daily for 12 weeks.
 The primary outcome measure of the BESTFIT study was the mean change in week 12 average daily pain intensity from baseline on the 11-point Numeric Rating Scale, using a daily telephonic diary.
 In the BESTFIT study, Tonmya did not achieve statistical significance in the primary outcome measure (p=0.172).
 However, the study demonstrated that Tonmya had a statistically significant effect on pain as measured by a 30% responder analysis of the primary pain data (p=0.033), in which a responder is defined as a subject for whom pain intensity was reduced by at least 30% at week 12 as compared to baseline.
-The 30% response rate in this analysis was 34.0% in the active treatment arm as compared to 20.6% in the control arm.
-The BESTFIT study also showed statistically significant improvements with Tonmya in the declared secondary analyses of the Patient Global Impression of Change (p=0.025) and the Fibromyalgia Impact Questionnaire-Revised, or FIQ-R (p=0.014).
-The study showed statistically significant improvements with Tonmya on measures of sleep quality, including the Patient-Reported Outcomes Measurement Information System, or PROMIS, Sleep Disturbance instrument (p=0.005).
-In addition, statistically significant improvements with TNX-102 SL were observed on several FIQ-R items (pain, sleep quality, anxiety, stiffness, and sensitivity) as well as on the overall symptom subdomain.
+The percentages of responders in this analysis were 34.0% in the active treatment arm as compared to 20.6% in the control arm.
+The BESTFIT study also showed statistically significant improvements with Tonmya in the declared secondary analyses of the Patient Global Impression of Change (p=0.025) at week 12 and the Fibromyalgia Impact Questionnaire-Revised, or FIQ-R (p=0.014) at week 12.
+The study showed statistically significant improvements with Tonmya on measures of sleep quality at week 12, including the Patient-Reported Outcomes Measurement Information System, or PROMIS, instrument for Sleep Disturbance (p=0.005).
+In addition, statistically significant improvements with TNX-102 SL were observed at week 12 on several FIQ-R items (pain, sleep quality, anxiety, stiffness, and sensitivity) as well as on the overall symptoms domain.

 Tonmya was well tolerated in the BESTFIT study.
 The most common adverse events were local and related to sublingual administration.
-Mild and transient tongue or mouth numbness occurred in 42% of participants on Tonmya vs. 1% on placebo, and bitter taste in 8% on Tonmya compared to none on placebo.
-These local adverse events were not correlated with efficacy according to a variety of measures, including the rate of 30% pain response.
+Mild and transient tongue or mouth numbness occurred in 44% of participants on Tonmya vs. 2% on placebo, and bitter taste in 8% on Tonmya compared to none on placebo.
+These local adverse events were not correlated with efficacy according to a variety of measures, including the 30% pain responder rate.
 Systemic adverse events were similar between Tonmya and placebo.
 No serious adverse events were reported.
 Among subjects randomized to the active and control arms, 86% and 83%, respectively, completed the 12-week dosing period.